play-co/gcif/README.md

 GCIF
 ====

-Game Closure Image Format : 1.2 PRE-RELEASE
+Game Closure Image Format : 1.2

-NOTE: Right now the decoder is not working yet for the new LZ77 bitstream format.
-Check out the 1.1 tag for the latest stable version.
-Compression benchmarks below are close to what the working 1.2 version will be.

 This is a lossless RGBA image format suited for mobile game sprite-sheets and other usage cases (such as webpages) where you want to compress tightly once,